semluc/Rnotes/index.md

     Hi, my name is Lucas! <div style="margin-bottom:0.5em;"></div>
     I'm a research assistant and PhD student at the Department of Psychology at the University of Innsbruck, Austria.
 My Phd project focuses on self-actualization and authenticity in occupational settings—a topic that I explore empirically via quantitative and qualitative data.
 I am particularly interested in work-related predictors and outcomes of self-actualization and am currently working on a more modern conceptualization of self-actualization that can be applied to the workplace.
     <div style="margin-bottom:0.5em;"></div>
     I am a strong proponent of open and collaborative science.
 Next to applied psychology I very much interested in research methods.
-In my free time I like to tinker with hardware, software, and coding; I like to ride my road bike and play the piano.
+In my free time I like to tinker with hardware, software, and coding; I like to ride my bike and play the piano.
     <br> <br>
     <i class="fa fa-download" aria-hidden="true"></i> Download my <a href="/download/CV-Lucas-Maunz.pdf" title="Download CV, last update 08.2024" download>CV, last update 05.24</a>
     <br> <br>